jeffreyhorn/network_flow_solver/docs/project_plans/BENCHMARK_SUITE_PLAN_EXECUTION_SUMMARY.md

 ### Context: Performance Crisis

 The Phase 5 benchmark results revealed a solver that was **100-1000x slower** than state-of-the-art.
-This led to an intense 3-day optimization effort documented in PERFORMANCE_ANALYSIS.md, PROFILING_RESULTS.md, and phase-specific result documents.
+This led to an intense 3-day optimization effort documented in `benchmarks/docs/project_plans/BENCHMARK_SUITE_PLAN_FILES/` (PERFORMANCE_ANALYSIS.md, PROFILING_RESULTS.md, and phase-specific result documents).

 ---